1.1 These procedures take effect on June 1, 2013.

 - 8.1.1 advising departments on the interpretation of these procedures.

-8.2 Public Works and Government Services Canada
+8.2 Public Services and Procurement Canada

 Electronic and print publications